pumaworkshop/puma-workshop/puma/apps/android/open_camera/README.md

 # Open Camera - Android

-Google Camera is an open source camera application for Android.
+Open Camera is an open source camera application for Android.

 Puma supports taking pictures and video, switching between front and rear camera, and zooming.